OctavioProfeta/OctavioProfeta.github.io/index.md

 *   Technological Advancement
 *   Aliens

-We want to know whereas these subjects appears in the cinema industry, and whether the movies treating them know some kind of success, aswell as point geographical and temporal trends.
+We also want to know whereas these subjects appears in the cinema industry, and whether the movies treating them know some kind of success, aswell as point geographical and temporal trends.

 ## The datasets